 For a full list of publications, see Litzelman’s PubMed listings.

 - PhD Human Ecology: Human Development & Family Studies

 - Human Development & Relationships Institute, Division of Extension

 - Center for Demography of Health and Aging

 - Center for Aging Research and Education

-- PhD, Population Health Sciences, UW–Madison
+- PhD, Population Health Sciences, University of Wisconsin–Madison

-- BA, University of Illinois at Urbana-Champaign
+- BA, University of Illinois Urbana-Champaign

 Office: 4115 Nancy Nicholas Hall